TedTschopp/tedt.org/_posts/Blog Posts/2009-06-13-dehydrated.md

 image-credits-artist-URL: ''
 image-credits-title: Dehydrated
 image-description: An image of a young, thin girl with black hair, hiding her face.
     Her eyes are an intense ice blue, and a green garland with budding flowers is seen intertwined in her hair.
 In the background, there's a mysterious tree with red flowers and black branches, symbolizing her connection to something beyond our understanding.
 image-title: ''

-keywords: mystery, supernatural, X-Files, Fringe, transformation, short story, Dehydrated, Alice, intrigue, psychological
-layout: post
+monster-or-magical-or-religious-ideas: ''
+year-the-event-took-place: ''
-location: ''
+permalink: ''

 mathjax: ''
-monster-or-magical-or-religious-ideas: ''

 order: ''
-permalink: ''
-quote: ''
-seo-description: ''
-source: ''
-source-url: ''
-subtitle: ''
-subtitle-url: ''
-tags: ''
-title: Dehydrated
-title-url: ''
-update: ''
-year-the-event-took-place: ''
 ---
 I was asked to put together a short story describing someone in a world not unlike the one presented to us in X-Files or Fringe.
 This is the first draft after about 60 minutes of work.
 Perhaps I'll do more in the future.
 The story is titled Dehydrated.